ntoll/being_together/README.md

 # Being Together

-A poetic expression of being together in the same place (such as a software project).
+A poetic expression of being together in a specific "place" (such as a software project).

 Not a code of conduct, but like a code of conduct.